reshmamkumar/GlidedRose/README.md

 2. Define unit tests cases
  - Created unit tests for all given business scenarios.
- - Refactor to avoid repeated item creation in the same class.
+ - Refactor a bit to create a method for avoiding repeated item creation in the same class.

 3. Refactor Business Logic.
  - Move model classes & business logic to separate folders